 You can use regular red tomatoes for your toast, but this is a perfect way to showcase colorful heirlooms.
 The more different shades the merrier!

-I like to slather the bread with a thin layer of pesto, goat cheese, or creamy ricotta, it just adds another layer of flavor and makes the light meal more satisfying.
+- I like to slather the bread with a thin layer of pesto, goat cheese, or creamy ricotta, it just adds another layer of flavor and makes the light meal more satisfying.
 You could even spread your bread with a zesty chimichurri sauce.
-I did one half with goat cheese and the other with pesto.

 - It’s essential that you use fresh bread.
 Artisan bread goes stale very quickly, so I like to use it the same day I buy it.